giancosta86/stream-utils/README.md

 In particular:

-- `asyncMerge()` takes a variable list of arguments of any type, creating an `AsyncIterable` which returns their values.
+- `AsyncIterable.from()` takes a variable list of arguments of any type, creating an `AsyncIterable` which returns their values.
 Each argument can be:

   - an `Iterable` or an `AsyncIterable`: in this case, its elements will be yielded, one by one

   - _any other data type_: it will be yielded as it is

-- `wrapXmlIterable()`: takes an `AsyncIterable<string>` of XML chunks and returns another - having a customizable XML opening tag at the beginning and the related closing tag at the end
+- `AsyncIterable.wrapXml()`: takes an `AsyncIterable<string>` of XML chunks and returns another - having a customizable XML opening tag at the beginning and the related closing tag at the end

 - `addBatchListener()`: attaches an event listener - to any event of any `Stream` - that gets called only after such event has been notified the given number of times